Apple halts "push" email services in Germany

 However, users can get around that suspension of push services by adjusting their settings so that devices download new email at regular intervals, it added.

-Apple said its push email service on Mac deskops, laptops and the Internet is not affected.
+Apple said its push email service on Mac desktops, laptops and the Internet is not affected.

 A court in Mannheim three weeks ago granted a permanent injunction against the push-email service of Apple's iCloud, and any devices that can access it.